An AI revolution and 'quiet luxury' lie ahead in 2024

 With the potential for more accurate property valuations, personalized marketing and predictive analytics through AI, homesellers stand to benefit from AI tools in coming years that may help them time the market better for a sale or find just the right marketing strategy, Coldwell Banker Global Luxury’s report noted.

-Mala Sander of The Corcoran Group told Inman she’s grown accustomed to turning to ChatGPT for brainstorming ideas on everything from dinner party menus to listing descriptions.
+Mala Sander of The Corcoran Group told Intel she’s grown accustomed to turning to ChatGPT for brainstorming ideas on everything from dinner party menus to listing descriptions.

 “It’s so interesting — it’s like Google, only better,” Sander said.
 “Sometimes you sit there and you stare at your screen and you have writer’s block when it comes to talking about a particular property and its benefits, and you just want to word it eloquently.
 You can [tell ChatGPT], I have this property and I want to highlight these five or 10 or however many features of the property, write me a description.
 Of course you never just take that description and plop it into your database, but what you can do then is you can tweak it further and take it to another level.”